xwhiteout/open-source-music/README.md

 ### Start fresh

-In OSM you can start a song from scratch by simply copying the [song template](./templates/song/README.md) folder and filling it with your own material.
-We will only ask of you to try to stick to the [collaboration rules](#collaboration-rules) so the repository can be maintained in order.
+In OSM you can start a song from scratch by simply copying the [song template](./templates/song/README.md) and filling it with your own material.
+We will only ask you to stick to the [collaboration rules](#collaboration-rules) so the repository can be maintained in order.

 ### Collaborate